hamzamerzic/paper-notes/reinforcement-learning/md/dmps.md

 - define a way to adjust complex inputs *without* **manual parameter tuning** and **instability issues**.
 - each DMP is a nonlinear dynamical system

-**IDEA:**
+### Key ingredients

-Take a stable, well defined dynamical system and add a term that makes it follow a specific trajectory.
+ - Take a stable, well defined dynamical system and add a term that makes it follow a specific trajectory.

 #### Discrete DMPs
 The stable dynamical system in this case is the **point attractor** system: